kociumba/SkyDriver/README.md

 > SkyDriver filters items that have less than 100 buy and sell price, as well as items that are sold less than 10 times a week.
 >
 > This behaviour is turned off when searching and only items with 0 sell price and 0 buy price are filtered.

-With the release of v0.0.4, you can now set these in the cli interface.

-If a value of the arguments is not passed, SkyDriver will prompt you to enter it in.
-This can be skipped by just leaving the prompts blank or passing the `-skip` flag.

 <details>
   <summary>Pro tip 😎</summary>